CWRU-EECS301-Sum17/syllabus/Lectures/Lecture05/Slides/PITCHME.md

 ## PS/2 Keyboard Bus

-* Introduced by IBM in 1987 PS/2 Computer
+* Introduced by IBM in 1987 (PS/2 Computer)
-* Mostly phased out by USB (security/compatibility uses)
+* Mostly phased out by USB (with exceptions)
+	* Better security and BIOS compatibility than USB
 * Synchronous Clock and Data Signals
 * Bi-directional Data